 - Implementation and monitoring of the developer licensing and regulation scheme.

-- Implementation and monitoring of the professional engineers registration scheme.
+- Implementation and monitoring of the professional engineer’s registration scheme.

 - Implementation and monitoring of home swimming pool safety reforms.